25 Bestselling Books of the Decade

 Jeff Kinney’s children’s series is a huge hit with elementary school readers.
 The format features diary-style text with illustrations, along with relatable humor that kids fall in love with.
 In fact, kids often reread the series over and over again.
 To date, the series has sold more than 200 million copies worldwide.
+The newest Diary of a Wimpy Kid book dropped this past October.
 Start your young reader on this series or one of these other 25 best children’s books ever written.

 The Fault in Our Stars

 John Green’s heartfelt romance about two teens who meet in a cancer support group was the top-selling book in print and digital format in 2014.
 The story captivated readers with its down-to-earth portrayal of Hazel and Augustus, who inspire, delight, and live courageously in the face of overwhelming challenge.
 These are the 100 books everyone should read before they die.

 Veronica Roth’s bestselling young adult sci-fi trilogy started with Divergent.
 It’s the story of a future dystopian world where teens undergo testing to determine which of five community factions they must join and commit to for the rest of their lives.
 The story takes off when a girl rebels against the system that seeks to confine her.

 You won’t be able to put down Gone Girl, Gillian Flynn’s captivating thriller told from alternating points of view of a husband and wife who narrate the betrayals in a seemingly perfect marriage that has a dark side beneath the facade.
 In the movie version, Ben Affleck played the hapless philanderer Nick, with Rosamund Pike in an Oscar-nominated role as Amy, the ingenious woman who plots revenge.
 Find out more of the best thriller books of all time.